pblittle/docker-logstash/README.md

 By default, if `LOGSTASH_CONFIG_URL` isn't defined, an example [logstash.conf][2] will be downloaded and used in your container.

-    $ docker run -d \
-      -p 9292:9292 \
-      -p 9200:9200 \
-      pblittle/docker-logstash

-> The default `logstash.conf` only listens on stdin and file inputs.
+> The default `logstash.conf` only listens on `stdin` and `file` inputs.
 If you wish to configure `tcp` and/or `udp` input, use your own logstash configuration files and expose the ports yourself.
 See [logstash documentation][10] for config syntax and more information.

 #### Mount a volume containing your config files